paulxiep/portfolio/7_wonders/README.md

     - Implemented gameplay and DQPlayer, enabling simulation of gameplay and results
     - Implemented Deep-Q learning on card + action phase of turns.
     - Payment phase (if action is build) greedily minimizes cost to self.
+    - DQTrainer for training Deep-Q model, with optional distributed training and Monte-Carlo loss update.

-2nd phase: interface and app for human players to join the play, potentially Policy Gradient or Actor-Critic.
+2nd phase: interface and app for human players to join the play, potentially Policy Gradient.

     - not to be done in short-term plan yet